elleros/DSHealth2019_loinc_embeddings/README.md

 * Click on 'Downloads' (menu at the top of the page)
 * Click on 'LOINC Table'
 * Click on 'LOINC Table File (CSV)'
-* Review and check the review the Copyright and Terms of Use note
+* Review and check the the Copyright and Terms of Use note
 * Click on 'Download': a zip archive will be downloaded on your machine
 * Extraxct Loinc.csv from the archive